dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 Shortly before dawn I start getting numerous airborne contacts deep in central Iran, roughly in the Isfahan area.
 There are a dozen of them, loitering in a tight orbit at very low speed.
 This can only mean one
-thing: tankers\!
+thing: tankers!

 At first, I’m baffled about how I can even see that far, since none of my radars can reach there.
-Looking around I see the alarming sight of the Saudi E-3 almost half way across the Persian Gulf, en-route to my tankers over the Gulf of Oman\!
+Looking around I see the alarming sight of the Saudi E-3 almost half way across the Persian Gulf, en-route to my tankers over the Gulf of Oman!
 High command immediately directs the Saudis to turn back, rather than make a one-plane overflight of Bandar Abbas, and clarifies that they are not, repeat not, to seek further refuelling from us.